jvbf97/chico/README.md

 - Scrapy

 ## Learn more
 Chicó databases are used to create dashboards with Power BI service, alowing people to audit public expenses.
-All this work can me found on [Cidadao Fiscal Website](http://cidadaofiscal.org/blog/)
+All that work can me found on [Cidadao Fiscal Website](http://cidadaofiscal.org/blog/)